NatronGitHub/NatronGitHub.github.io/about.md

 ![An animated cartoon shot open in Natron](img/about-screenshot.png)

-## Cross-platform open-source compositor for the visual effects industry
+## Cross-platform open-source compositor for the VFX industry

-Natron is a powerful free and open-source VFX compositor geared towards digital post-production work, with industry-standard UI, 100+ nodes, and support for OpenFX and community-made plugins.
-With its robust OpenFX based engine and support for OpenImageIO and OpenColorIO, Natron can handle all of your VFX post-production needs.
+Natron is a powerful - and free and open-source - VFX compositor geared towards digital post-production work, with industry-standard UI, 100+ nodes, and support for OpenFX and community-made plugins.
+With its robust OpenFX-based engine and support for OpenImageIO and OpenColorIO, Natron can handle all of your VFX post-production needs.

 Natron was a proud recipient of [Inria](https://www.inria.fr/en) funding from 2013–2018, and is currently being developed by a team of open-source contributors as a community effort.